obsidian-tasks-group/obsidian-tasks/docs/Editing/Create or edit Task.md

 ### Dependencies

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 6.1.0.

 > [!Tip]
 > This section describes the mechanics of adding and editing dependencies between your tasks.